How a reboarding process creates a great experience for your returning employee.

-When an employee returns to work, there are different personal and professional aspects which you, as an HR manager or Team Manager, should consider: the history, the period of time the employee has been away, the reason for the absence etc.
+When an employee returns to work, there are different personal and professional aspects that you, as an HR manager or Team Manager, should consider: the history, the period of time the employee has been away, the reason for the absence, etc.

 To help you get a sense of what Reboarding is and how to implement a Reboarding process, we will provide you with five tips on how to create a good reboarding experience.

 It is very important that you coordinate and plan the return-to-work process and that you ensure that the computer, desk, etc. are in order if they have been utilized by someone else in the period of absence as well as electronic aids have been installed with the newest programs and software.
 In that way, you ensure that your returned employee feels welcomed back.

 Provide the returned employee with a support-person, maybe a colleague whom the employee feels comfortable around and whom the employee can turn to if a problem was to occur or he/she has concerns which he/she does not feel like talking about to the manager.
 A trusted colleague or support person will make the reintegration process much easier for all the parties involved.

 Talk with your returning employee – and your current employees

 Conversations between you, as an employer, and the returning employee is of vital importance and should not just take place on the return day.
 Instead, it should be an ongoing correspondence while showing continuous support and understanding as it can determine how valued and motivated the employee feels.
 As an employer, these conversations can be utilized to tell about ongoing changes and to get a better understanding of the employee’s specific needs.